semyonfox/oghma/docs/decisions/02_tech_stack.md

   }
   await tx.registration.create({ data: { userId, eventId: id } });
 });
-// ✅ Only one registration succeeds, other gets error
+// [x] Only one registration succeeds, other gets error
 ```

 **Why Not MongoDB?**